E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 What is ADA compliance?

 The Americans with Disabilities Act (ADA) is a comprehensive civil rights law enacted in the United States in 1990.
-This pivotal legislation seeks to ensure that individuals with disabilities receive the same opportunities and rights as everyone else.
+This pivotal legislation seeks to provide individuals with disabilities with the same opportunities and rights as everyone else.
 The essence of the ADA is to provide an inclusive and accessible environment for all, regardless of their physical or mental abilities.

 What does ADA compliance mean for e-commerce?